Observations at the hive entrance

 |

-Other workers, the “ventilators”, brace themselves on the landing board with their head facing the hive entrance, their body flat and wings beating vigorously.
-The airflow produced evaporates the water brought by the “air conditioners” and lowers the temperature in the brood chamber.
-The same phenomenon is observed when bees seek to reduce the moisture content of honey, just before capping and then storing.
+Other workers, the "fanning bees", brace themselves on the alighting board, head facing the hive entrance, body flat, wings beating constantly.
+The airflow produced in this way evaporates the water brought by the "air-conditioning bees" and lowers the temperature inside the hive body.
+The same phenomenon is observed when bees seek to reduce the moisture content of honey, just before capping and subsequent storage.

 |